Advice for Families

 - Can I take my relative out for a trip from the Home?

-Yes, in fact we encourage this and any other regular activities.
+Yes, when there are no restrictions, we encourage this and any other regular activities.
 All we ask is that you let us know when you are going and where.

 - What happens if my relative is ill or goes in to hospital?